top of page

 Before the miracles and teachings spread.

-This woman—foreign, socially outcast, religiously "wrong"—received a revelation of cosmic importance.
+This woman, foreign, socially outcast, religiously "wrong," received a revelation of cosmic importance.

-And she didn’t keep it to herself.
 Photini ran and evangelized her village.
 Her testimony led others to meet Jesus, and once they encountered Him, they believed not only because of her, but because they had seen Him themselves.

 That is the heart of discipleship: to bring others not to ourselves, but to Christ.

 Still, Photini’s name and significance have been largely forgotten in the Western Church.
-In the Eastern tradition, she is revered as Equal to the Apostles, her bold witness honored, her martyrdom remembered.
+In the Eastern tradition, she is revered as Equal to the Apostles, her bold witness honoured, her martyrdom remembered.
 But in many Catholic homilies and reflections, she remains unnamed, simplified into a moral lesson rather than a missionary figure.

 Her voice was prophetic.
 It is time we let it speak again.